Lene-Oliveira/Lene-Oliveira/README.md

  :woman_technologist: About Me : <!-- All the :[name]: refers to an emoji-->
 </h1>

--  :globe_with_meridians: I'm an IT student at Federal Rio Grande do Norte;
--
 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/francilene-oliveira-0721b123a/) or <a href="mailto:Francilene_Oliveira@proton.me">Professional e-mail</a>

  <a align="center">